Martin322s/azure-terraform/README.md

 sql_database_name: This variable defines the name of the SQL Database that will be created.
 It's set to "sql-database."

 sql_server_name: This variable specifies the name of the Azure SQL Server.
 It's set to "sqlserver-azdb."

+firewall_rule_name: This variable defines the name of the Azure SQL Database firewall rule.
+It's set to "firewall-rule."